 I want to study abroad.
 What should I be doing now?

 Start planning.
 Come to study abroad information sessions and fairs during the fall term.
 Think about where you might want to go.
 Speak with the SEAS Associate Dean for Undergraduate Affairs during the freshman year and eventually with the Associate Dean of the College who directs the Study Abroad Program.
-B.S.E. students have recently studied in Australia, Chile, South Africa, New Zealand, England, Denmark, and Sweden, and we are open to other proposals.
-Take note of the exchange program with Oxford University in EE, MAE, and CEE and with Ecole Centrale Paris and Hong Kong University in most departments.
+B.S.E. students have recently studied in Australia, Chile, South Africa, New Zealand, England, Hungary, Denmark, and Sweden, and we are open to other proposals.
+Take note of the exchange programs with Oxford University in EE, MAE, and CEE and with Ecole Centrale Paris, the University of Cantabria in Spain and Hong Kong University in most departments.

 I want to spend a semester at Smith College.